 Students are strongly encouraged to maintain their own health insurance.
-Students who go to Mat-Su Regional Hospital for clinical rotations are required to carry health insurance per Memorandums of Agreement (MOAs).
-The cost of any injury or illness contracted during classroom, ride-alongs, clinical rotations, or the field internship is the sole responsibility of the student; this includes any blood-borne exposure incidents.
-Students are required to sign a "UAA

-Release of Liability" the first day of class, and students may opt to have additional accident insurance offered through the University.
+Students may be required to carry health insurance per Memorandums of Agreement (MOAs).
+The cost of any injury or illness contracted during classroom, ride-alongs, clinical rotations, or the Capstone Field Internship is the sole responsibility of the student; this includes any airborne, droplet or blood-borne exposure incidents.
+Students are required to sign a "UAA Release of Liability" the first day of class, and students may opt to have additional accident insurance offered through the University.
 This is "accident insurance," not personal health insurance.
-For more information, review the brochure included in the appendix.